-Last year I moved to Berlin to give the city a test run, living as an expat.
-I gave myself two months to see how I liked living there and in just a few days I was convinced I could make this my permanent city.
+Last year I moved to Berlin to give the city a test run living as an expat.
+I gave myself two months to see how I liked living there and in just a few days I was convinced.
+I could make this my permanent city.
 Since then a lot has happened – I’m still travelling full time and finding it impossible to sit still.
-Hence, no permanent rellocation to Berlin.
-However during my two months in the city I managed to eat my way around the best vegetarian and vegan restaurants in Berlin.
-Here’s my top picks:
+However Berlin for vegetarians and vegans is highly enjoyable, so I’m glad I made it home for a while.
+Here is where to eat for vegetarians and vegan in Berlin, my top picks!

 Where to Eat in Berlin for Vegetarians

 I’m gonna start with my local and my all-time favourite raw vegan eatery in Berlin – Daluma.
 The fact that this particular eatery was located just a two minute walk from my apartment probably contributes to my love for the place, but despite my bias, I’m convinced Daluma has some of the best vegan food in the entire country, not just Berlin.
 I still wake up with Daluma cravings and go to bed dreaming of the days I could delight my taste buds with a warm bowl of quinoa mushroom salad.
 Yup, it’s that good.

 Daluma // Mitte, Berlin // Weinbergsweg 3 // Open 7 days 8-8 weekdays, 10-7 weekends

 Another yummy vegetarian meal that can be found in Mitte is at the makeshift mostly outdoors restaurant, Til The Cows Come Home.
 Sadly they’re not currently open as they only operate in the warmer months – but if you find yourself in Berlin in summer, be sure to look them up.
 They’ve probably changed locations, it’s all a bit take-it-as-it-comes… but try your luck, you might find them somewhere in Berlin in 2015!

 TTCCH // Mitte, Berlin // Schönhauser Allee 9